 “Give people the freedom of where to work & they will excel.”

 Although flexible working conditions are on the increase, many companies don’t offer flexible conditions openly, but do give consideration to flex requests from successful candidates.
 This is challenging for the job seeker.
 When they are applying for a job they have to make a clear distinction between “needing” to ask for flexible working and “wanting” those conditions.
 Very often the way this works is a function of the individual, not the function of the role.

 Flex business models

-An increasing number of companies are shifting to different business models to accommodate the demands of a 21st century workforce.
+An increasing number of companies are shifting to different business models to accommodate the demands of a 21st century workforce especially during a global pandemic.
 These companies will state clearly that flexible working, part-time working, and job sharing are possibilities and are part of their company culture.
 This could be in the ad itself or on the web site.
 Lists of such companies are being widely collated particularly in the press.
 There are also social proofing sites such as Glassdoor, Fairy Godboss and InherSight which give employee evaluations of working conditions, including flexible conditions.

 So it makes sense if a job seeker “needs” flexible working, then they should target companies which meet that specific requirement.
 This has to be distinguished from candidates who “want” flexible working as a life style choice.

 Jobs are usually created to be full-time and if they are not, then they will be clearly assigned a part-time status.
 They will often be stand alone or project type roles and rarely senior ones vital to the bottom line of any organisation.
 Very often these are offered to freelancers which minimises the exposure for the employer.
 Long term part-time working at reduced rates can have a negative long-term financial impact on the worker.
 Women who make up the majority of this demographic are hardest hit.
 Many would advise women to negotiate flexible working before a part-time contract, me included.